 Kinesiology (Exercise Science) - Bachelor of Science in Kinesiology

-Kinesiology is a great option and prepares students for many field in allied health.
-Career choices include, but are not limited to, medical school, physical and occupational therapy, athletic training, corporate health and wellness, chiropractic medicine, dentistry, optometry, pharmacy, and much more.
+Kinesiology is a great option that prepares students for many career options in allied health.
+Students may explore options in medicine, physical and occupational therapy, athletic training, corporate health and wellness, chiropractic medicine, dentistry, physical education, pharmacy, and much more.

 The Bachelor of Science in Kinesiology degree program can be completed in one of three concentration areas: Exercise Science, Performance Psychology, or Physical Education.
-For the required credit hours see the program descriptions below.
-Regardless of the concentration, students are required to complete 120 total semester hours for the Kinesiology degree.
-Additionally, students pursuing a Kinesiology degree will be responsible to ensure that they complete 48 upper division credits (3000 (300) and 4000 (400) level courses).
-Kinesiology students must maintain a minimum 2.75 GPA in order to enroll in most upper division SPMD courses.
-ENGL 1110G, Area II General Education courses, Kinesiology courses, and Approved Electives must be completed with a grade of C- or better.
+Regardless of concentration, students are required to complete a minimum of 120 total credits.
+Additionally, students are required to complete a minimum of 48 upper division credits (300/3000 and 400/4000 level courses).
+Kinesiology students must maintain a minimum 2.75 GPA to enroll in most upper division SPMD courses.
+ENGL 1110G/ENGL 1110H Composition I Honors , Area II General Education courses, Kinesiology courses, and Approved Electives must be completed with a grade of C- or better.

-Students must complete all University degree requirements, which include: General Education, Viewing a Wider World, and program specific courses to total a minimum of 120 credits.
+Students must complete all University degree requirements.
 Developmental coursework will not count towards the degree requirements and/or elective credits, but may be needed in order to take the necessary English and Mathematics coursework.

 Information about Kinesiology and potential career opportunities may be obtained at the Department of Kinesiology, Activity Center 204, phone 575-646-2215.